kamgaE-hub/phishing-investigation/README.md

 *Figure 2 – Message trace analysis showing campaign, sender, authentication and delivery results*

-<h3>Identify users who received and interacted with the phishing email:</h3>
+<h3>Step 3: Identify users who received and interacted with the phishing email</h3>

 I used KQL to identify users who clicked the phishing link and then checked whether the phishing email was successfully delivered to those users.
 30 users received and clicked the phishing email.
 I used this list as the starting point for the next stage of the investigation.